SecJS/Config/README.md

 > First you need to create the configuration files in the config folder on project root path.
 > Is extremely important to use export default in these configurations.
-> You can check [here](https://github.com/SecJS/Config/tree/main/config) more templates.
+> You can check more templates [here](https://github.com/SecJS/Config/tree/main/config).

 ```ts
 // ./config/app.ts